UnNyanCat/HealPlugin/README.md

 { Pocketmine Plugin ! }

-By UnNyanCat
+By UCS
-With this Plugin

 You can heal you or heal a player

-Language is : french
+Language by default: french

-You can change all messages and amount of heal in a config named "Heal.yml" in resources Directory
+You can change all messages and amount of heal in a config named "Heal.yml"